 Navigating the world of meditation can feel like exploring a vast library with thousands of books—each one offers a different path to a similar goal.
-The term “meditation” itself doesn’t refer to a single practice, but to a wide collection of techniques for training attention and awareness.
+The term “meditation” itself doesn’t refer to a single practice, but to a wide collection of techniques for training attention and awareness; broadly, these techniques often fall into two categories: focused attention, where you concentrate on a single object, and open monitoring, where you observe all aspects of your experience without attachment.
 It’s crucial to understand that the technique is only half of the equation; your intent is what truly shapes the outcome.
 A practice like visualization, for instance, can be used to manifest goals, reprogram your mindset, or journey into spiritual realms, all depending on the intention you set.

 Mindfulness Meditation